chanchal11/versionone-apis/README.md

 ## Notes
 - Ensure that both the frontend and backend servers are running simultaneously for the application to function correctly.
 - You can access the user list at the root URL (/), and user details can be accessed by clicking on a user in the list.
 - If you try to open http://localhost:3000/user-detail directly, it will redirect you to http://localhost:3000/.
-Feel free to customize this readme.md file with additional information specific to your project.
-Good luck! 🚀